ycpcs/fys100-fall2017/labs/lab12.md

 # Learning goals

-* Learn to write simple Processing programs that interface with your Arduin
+* Learn to write simple Processing programs that interface with your Arduino
-* Explore connections between physica input/out and graphical expressions
+* Explore connections between physical input/out and graphical expressions

 # What to Do